 Summary of student evaluations (including quantitative and qualitative data) and other evidence of teaching effectiveness.
 The student evaluations should be based on responses using the instruments and procedures selected by the candidate’s unit.
 The summary should cover all classes taught by the candidate since the initial appointment or the last promotion, whichever is pertinent.
 Candidates shall include at least one item of additional evidence of teaching effectiveness from students, faculty peers, or self as described in II.F.1.(a, b or c).

 External Review Letters.
 The purpose of impartial outside reviews is to provide an independent, unbiased evaluation of the impact of the candidate’s scholarly, teaching, and service attainment in the discipline or achievement in professional performance.
-External evaluators may be asked to focus on the impact of research, professional performance, teaching, or service depending upon the nature of the appointment and criteria for promotion within the unit.
+External evaluators may be asked to focus on the impact of scholarship, professional performance, teaching, or service depending upon the nature of the appointment and criteria for promotion within the unit.

 A minimum of three letters from impartial outside reviewers at peer or aspirant institutions will be included.
 External reviewers should possess credentials that will demonstrate their expertise in evaluating the impact of the candidate’s work within the context of the discipline or profession.
 Impartial outside reviewers are those who lack a familial relationship with the candidate, who lack a former student/teacher relationship with the candidate, who have not collaborated on grants or publications, and who lack any apparent or actual conflict of interest.
 The candidate shall not solicit or contact potential or actual external reviewers.